2023 Volvo V90 Cross Country

 7.5/10

 Is the V90 Cross Country a good value?
 The V90 Cross Country justifies its pricing through excellent design, safety features, warranty coverage and ownership perks.
 It's also a bit less expensive than competitive wagons from Audi and Mercedes-Benz.
-Standard basic and powertrain warranties and initial complimentary services offer peace of mind but are on par with what other luxury carmakers offer.
+The basic and powertrain warranties and initial complimentary services are on par with what other luxury carmakers offer.

 Wildcard

 There's no denying it: This Volvo looks fantastic.
 The interior design is distinct from other luxury cars, right down to the tiny flag of Sweden stitched into the seats.
-It also drives better than it needs to, a welcome surprise for those of us who want a personality in our cars.
-It's refined, stylish and luxurious, and few other cars on the market blend those attributes together as well as the V90 Cross Country does.
+The V90 Cross Country doesn't ride as smoothly as it should, but this is still a refined, stylish and luxurious wagon, and few other cars on the market blend those attributes together as well as the V90 Cross Country does.

 Which V90 Cross Country does Edmunds recommend?